 Or, how about penny stocks?
 Sometimes options might not have great setups but penny stocks are really running for a couple of days.
 If you know how to make intraday scalps then you can make money trading them while you're waiting on the large caps to turnaround.

 The more diverse that you become as a trader the better.
 Don't rush the process that it takes to become a successful trader.
 Take it slow if you're new and make sure to paper trade for several months before trading with real money.
 Then slowly scale your way up with real money while starting with small positions.
+Watch the video below for a quick summary on bullish vs bearish!

 If this sounds like a lot or seems overwhelming, don't worry.
 We've got you covered in our trading community.
 We have a diverse team that teaches the most popular trading strategies and we have a TON of resources available to help you along the way.